TerribleTurtle/squad_sync/plugins/README.md

-# SquadSync Plugins
+# FluxReplay Plugins

-This directory contains the source code for SquadSync plugins.
+This directory contains the source code for FluxReplay plugins.

 ## Structure